cvpr2025sub7946/sub7946/README.md

 ## Comprehensive Usage for Creation

-- We fix the foreground and dolly out the background, creating a Hitchcock-like camera movement effect.
+- 【Hitchcock】We fix the foreground and dolly out the background, creating a Hitchcock-like camera movement effect.

 <table>
   <tr>